gitdave225/aws/README.md

 3. Trying terraform.

-  When I started using cloudformation I was also setting up a process to build windows servers (on-prem only) using terraform.
-I knew terraform had hooks to AWS but I never had a chance to try it out.
-I'll probably challenge myself to build both a cloudformation nested stack and a terraform module to setup an environment.
+  Completed setting up an environment to allow public access to two web servers via terraform.
+I am starting to look at 0.12 and see where I can improve my code.

 4. VSS-Enabled Snapshots for EBS Volumes